USB 3.0 external drive not recognized in Windows 10/11

 - Restart your computer, and see if you’re able to connect your external USB drive again.

-Note: Before you change your power settings, create a restore point, just in case something goes wrong.
+Note: Before changing your power settings, create a restore point in case something goes wrong.

 3. Edit your registry